 Notes

-- If the dough doesn't roll easily, let it rest for 5 minutes and then try again.
+- If the dough does not roll easily, cover it and let it rest for another 5 minutes.

 Hi, there is no need to proof the dough 2 times?